Spontaneous branes formation: Conclusions

-The work of AAP was funded by the development programme of the Volga Region Mathematical Center (agreement No. 075-02-2024-1438).
-The work of SGR was funded by the Ministry of Science and Higher Education of the Russian Federation, Project "New Phenomena in Particle Physics and the Early Universe" FSWU-2023-0073 and the Kazan Federal University Strategic Academic Leadership Program.
+{The work of AAP was funded by the development program of the Volga Region Mathematical Center (agreement No. 075-02-2024-1438).
+The work of SGR was partially ({Sections} \ref{sec1} and \ref{smetric}) funded by the Ministry of Science and Higher Education of the Russian Federation, Project "New Phenomena in Particle Physics and the Early Universe" FSWU-2023-0073 and partially \mbox{({Sections} \ref{fermions} and \ref{Conclusion})} by the Kazan Federal University Strategic Academic Leadership Program.}